Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Isolated hypervolemia of the pulmonary circulation is called pulmonary hypertension.

-The norm for an adult is such a state when a total amount of blood circulates inside the vessels of the whole organism, equal in weight to 6 to 8 percent of the body weight, or 1/13 part.
-That is, a person weighing 75 kilograms contains about 5 liters of blood at once inside the vessels.
+The norm for an adult is a state where blood circulates inside the vessels of the whole body. total blood equal by weight from 6 to 8 percent of body weight or 1/13 part.
+That is, a person weighing 75 kilograms simultaneously contains about 5 liters of blood inside the vessels.

 Clinical manifestations, diagnosis and treatment of hypervolemia